Skip to main content

 6.

-Slide 8 shows the doubling of possibilities that occurs as a new layer of two possible colours is added to the bottom.
-Each existing possibility has two possibilities for the next level.
+Slide 8 shows that the doubling of possibilities occurs as a new storey of two possible colours is added to the bottom.
+Each existing possibility has two possibilities for the next storey.

 In this session, students use connecting cubes to create growing patterns and attempt to find general rules for those patterns.
 They also graph the growing patterns using spreadsheets and look for patterns in the ordered pairs.